-The parameters considered for numerical investigation are the same as that used for experimentation and a comparison of pressure drop and friction factor for various Reynolds numbers is shown in Fig. 16a and b, respectively.
+The parameters considered for numerical investigation are the same as those used for experimentation; a comparison of pressure drop and friction factor for various Reynolds numbers is shown in Fig. 16a and b, respectively.

-Fig. 16.
-Comparison of (a) pressure drop; (b) friction factor based on numerical results friction factor when compared to coil without wrinkles.
-It would have significant effects on the overall pumping power and global heat transfer rate for tube-in-tube helical coil heat exchangers.
+It was found that the wrinkled coil experiences a two-fold higher pressure drop and friction factor when compared to a coil without wrinkles.
+It would significantly affect the overall pumping power and global heat transfer rate for tube-in-tube helical coil heat exchangers.